NedHermann/trading_projects/src/earnings_announcement_forecast/README.md

 ### Event Table
-Filtered for expirations that were at least 7 days apart.
+Filtered for nearer expirations.
 The calculations for this table can be read at [Trading Volatility by Collin Bennet](https://www.trading-volatility.com/Trading-Volatility.pdf).

 ```
 event_tbl <- opt_chain %>%